maur1/azure-devops/README.md

 # Overview
-Setup of a continous delivery and intrgration pipeline using Azure piplines and git actions to deploy a simple machine learning app using Flask web framwork ysed to predict housing prices in Boston.
+Setup of a continous delivery and intrgration pipeline using Azure piplines and git actions to deploy a simple machine learning app using Flask web framwork used to predict housing prices in Boston.
 The template can be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.